Other – Medical

 • APPLICATIONS

 Brachytherapy – This is a minimally invasive localized treatment for various cancers using radioactive seeds.
-The seeds are contained within delivery catheters which surround the tumor with radiation to eradicate cancer cells.
-Tight tolerance fluoropolymer tubing serves as a lubricious conduit to securely deliver the seeds to the treatment site.
+The seeds are contained within an absorbable tube-based implant that is inserted into the area around the tumor to eradicate cancer cells.

-Diabetes Treatment – Zeus precision extruded products are used as catheter componentry to enable vascular access for a variety of diabetic treatments including insulin pumps, dialysis, and bladder drainage.
+Diabetes Treatment – Zeus precision products are used as catheter componentry to enable vascular access for a variety of diabetic treatments, including insulin pumps, dialysis, and bladder drainage.

-Orthopedics – Extruded tubing is often used as sheathing for equipment in orthopedic procedures.
+Orthopedics – Zeus tubing is often used as sheathing for equipment in orthopedic procedures.
 The end of the tube is often tapered to securely house an implant or needle.

 Otolaryngology (ENT) – Balloon sinuplasty procedures reduce pressure for patients suffering from chronic sinusitis.
-Our Absorv™ bioabsorbable monofilament is used as a woven scaffold to prop up and open clogged nasal passages.
+Our Absorv™ bioabsorbable monofilament can be used as a woven scaffold to prop up and open clogged nasal passages.
 This product can be coated with anti-inflammatory medications to accelerate patient recovery and customized with controlled degradation rates.
-Extruded components form the delivery catheter for the scaffold, while PTFE or FEP heat shrinks provide a lubricious covering for guidewires to ensure smooth delivery through the nasal cavity.
+Advanced components form the delivery catheter for the scaffold, while PTFE or FEP heat shrinks provide a lubricious covering to facilitate smooth delivery through the nasal cavity.
 For ear tube applications, we can flare or flange our tubing options to make ideal introducer and cutting sheaths for deploying cochlear implants.

-Reproductive Health – Our extruded products are present in many devices used in OB/GYN and urological devices including balloon, urinary, and dilation catheters.
+Reproductive Health – Our tubing products are present in many devices used in OB/GYN and urological devices, including balloon, urinary, and dilation catheters.

 • PRODUCTS

-Absorv™ – This and our other bioabsorbable polymer products safely exist in the body for controlled lengths of time before being absorbed without causing harm or adverse interactions.
+Absorv™ – These bioabsorbable polymer products safely exist in the body for controlled lengths of time before being absorbed naturally by the body.
 Zeus partners with our customers to develop and deliver these advanced polymers to meet precise degradation rates and specifications.
-We are able to extrude these biomaterials into high precision tubular geometries and perform full polymer characterization to meet regulatory requirements.
-These FDA-approved products are available in multiple extrusion forms.
+We are able to extrude these biomaterials into high-precision tubular geometries and perform full polymer characterization to meet regulatory requirements.

-Catheter Braiding – When metals cannot be used in certain catherization procedures, Zeus offers drawn fibers available in PEEK and other polymers or LCP monofilament as non-metallic and flexible alternatives to stainless steel braiding.
+Catheter Braiding – When metals cannot be used in certain catheterization procedures, Zeus offers drawn fibers and monofilaments available in PEEK and LCP as non-metallic and flexible alternatives to stainless steel braiding.
 These materials are MRI-compatible and available in flat and rounded profiles.

-Multi-lumen Catheter Tubing – This tubing creates multiple passages through which multiple treatments or instruments can to directed towards the treatment site.
-These tubings are made with tight tolerances, unsurpassed capabilities, and superior quality standards.
-We can provide multi-lumen tubing with numerous specially customized passages in PFA, FEP, and our expanded PTFE (Aeos™ePTFE).
+Multi-lumen Tubing – This tubing creates multiple passages through which several simultaneous treatments or instruments can be directed toward the treatment site.
+Available in a variety of resins, these products are made with tight tolerances, unsurpassed capabilities, and superior quality standards.

-PTFE Sub-Lite-Wall® – This novel material is used for the lining of catheter IDs and allows easier access to difficult-to-reach body spaces.
+PTFE Sub-Lite-Wall™ – This novel material is used for the lining of catheter IDs and allows easier access to difficult-to-reach body spaces.
 This material may be supplied etched on the outside diameter (OD) to allow better bondability with other materials.
-PTFE Sub-Lite-Wall® Heat Shrink improves the lubricity of wire guides over long lengths for use in endoscopy applications.
+PTFE Sub-Lite-Wall™ Heat Shrink improves the lubricity of wire guides over long lengths for use in endoscopy applications.

 • MATERIALS

-Biomaterials – The emergence of biomaterials, substances or materials that can safely interact with the body, has become a driving force in medical innovation.
-Bioabsorbables are especially developed for medical applications to provide an alternative to traditional polymers and metal components.
-Recognizing this need, Zeus has expanded our capabilities in multiple areas to develop the most advanced biomaterials in the industry.
+Biomaterials – The emergence of biomaterials, substances or materials that can exist in the body, has become a driving force in medical innovation.
+Bioabsorbables are especially suitable for medical applications and provide an alternative to traditional polymers and metal components because they can be absorbed by the body.
+Recognizing this industry need, Zeus has expanded our capabilities in multiple areas to develop the most advanced biomaterials in the industry.

 ETFE – A copolymer of ethylene and tetrafluoroethylene, ETFE tubing affords excellent resistance to impact, abrasion, and stress cracking.
-ETFE possesses superior toughness, stiffness, and durability all while being chemically inert.
-The material can be extruded in multiple forms including flexible convoluted tubing.
-ETFE can operate in temperatures ranging from -238 °F (-150 °C) to 298 °F (148 °C), has low water absorption, and performs well with ETO, autoclave, and gamma sterilizations.
+ETFE possesses superior toughness, stiffness, and durability, all while being chemically inert.
+The material can be extruded in multiple forms, including flexible convoluted tubing.

-FEP – Fluorinated ethylene propylene, or FEP, is a melt-processable fluoropolymer which allows for long, continuous lengths and has several distinct advantages over PTFE.
-Applications where FEP tubing is preferred require more optical clarity and flexibility.
+FEP – Fluorinated ethylene propylene, or FEP, is a melt-processable fluoropolymer that allows for long, continuous lengths and has several distinct advantages over PTFE.
+FEP is a preferred choice when optical clarity is vital while still maintaining flexibility.
 In heat shrinkable form, FEP has a lower recovery temperature than PTFE, and FEP can be used to reflow softer underlying materials such as Pebax® for catheter jackets.
-This chemically inert material has low gas permeability, possesses an excellent UV transmission rating and dielectric strength; and is gamma, ETO, e-beam, and autoclave sterilizable.
-FEP can operate in sustained temperatures from -328 °F (-200 °C) to 399 °F (204°C).
+This chemically inert material has low gas permeability and possesses an excellent UV transmission rating and dielectric strength.
+FEP is also gamma, ETO, e-beam, and autoclave sterilizable.

-LCP – Liquid crystal polymer, or LCP, is a thermoplastic resin which exhibits unique properties.
-This material has a host of desirable traits including exceptional mechanical strength, heat tolerance for autoclaving, and chemical inertness.
-Through Zeus’ innovative proprietary processing, we have developed an LCP monofilament fiber for use a catheter braiding.
-This material possesses excellent tensile strength and surpasses many similar monofilaments such as nylon, polyethylene naphthalate (PEN), and even polyether ether ketone (PEEK) in terms of stiffness.
+LCP – Liquid crystal polymers, or LCPs, are thermoplastic resins that exhibit unique properties.
+These materials have a host of desirable traits, including exceptional mechanical strength, heat tolerance for autoclaving, and chemical inertness.
+Through Zeus’ proprietary processing, we have developed an LCP monofilament fiber for use as catheter braiding.
+This material possesses excellent tensile strength and surpasses many similar monofilaments, such as nylon, polyethylene naphthalate (PEN), and even polyether ether ketone (PEEK) in terms of stiffness.
 Most importantly, however, LCP monofilament used as catheter braiding results in a device that is fully compatible with magnetic resonance imaging (MRI) procedures.

-Nylon – Aside from Pebax®, Zeus extrudes nylon tubing (including multi-lumen) and can assist in the selection of the specific grade of nylon best suited for your catheter jacketing application.
-Our engineered nylon is available in a wide range of grades suited for many custom applications including our Sub-Lite-Wall®, Zytel® (Nylon 6/6; Zytel® 42A and ST801), Rilsan® (Nylon 11; Rilsan® B), Grilamid® (Nylon 12; Grilamid® L25, Rilsan® A, Vestamid® L2140, Grilamid® TR55 and TR55LX), Vestamid®, and others.
+Nylon – In addition to Pebax®, Zeus extrudes nylon tubing and can assist in the selection of the specific grade of nylon best suited for your jacketing or surface application.
+Our engineered nylon is available in a wide range of grades suited for many custom applications, including Nylon 6/6 (Zytel® 42A and ST801), Nylon 11 (Rilsan® B), Nylon 12 (Grilamid® L25, Rilsan® A, Vestamid® L2140, Grilamid® TR55 and TR55LX), and others.

-PEEK – Polyether ether ketone, or PEEK, is a high performance fluoropolymer with excellent heat endurance and one of the highest strength-to-weight ratios of any thermoplastic.
+PEEK – Polyether ether ketone (PEEK) is a high-performance polymer that has excellent heat endurance and one of the highest strength-to-weight ratios of any thermoplastic.
 PEEK products are used in a variety of medical applications due to their columnar stiffness and torsional strength in very thin walls.
-PEEK can be sourced with IDs as small as 0.002″ (0.051 mm) and walls as thin as 0.0015″ (0.0381 mm) nominal.
-PEEK Drawn Fiber is an alternative option for braiding in catheters where metal may not be preferable (such as MRI, etc.).
-PEEK can likewise be used as an alternative to other materials such as glass.
-PEEK tubing is lightweight and able to withstand operating temperatures of 500 ºF (260 ºC).
-PEEK is biocompatible, tolerates high burst pressures, and possesses exceptional torsional stability.
+PEEK tubing can be sourced with ID’s as small as 0.002″ (0.051 mm) and nominal wall thicknesses as low as 0.0015″ (0.0381 mm).
+PEEK drawn fiber is an alternative option for braiding in catheters where metal may not be preferable.
+PEEK is lightweight and is able to withstand operating temperatures of 500 ºF (260 ºC).
+PEEK tolerates high burst pressures and possesses exceptional torsion stability.
 PEEK is also thermoformable and resistant to gamma radiation, wear, and impact.

-PFA – Perfluoroalkoxy, or PFA, possesses excellent lubricity, clarity, flexibility, and chemical resistance making it highly versatile; it can be manufactured in a variety of extruded products including custom sizes, profiles, and multi-lumens.
-PFA is chemically resistant to all common solvents, possesses low gas permeability, and has ultra-low levels of ionic extractables.
+PFA – Perfluoroalkoxy, or PFA, possesses excellent lubricity, clarity, and chemical resistance, making it highly versatile; it can be manufactured in a variety of extruded products, including custom sizes, profiles, and multi-lumens.
+PFA is highly flexible, chemically resistant to all common solvents, possesses low gas permeability, and has ultra-low levels of ionic extractables.
 PFA retains its mechanical strength even at temperatures up to 500 °F (260 °C).
-PFA is flame resistant with a UL 94 rating of V-0; it can also tolerate ETO, e-beam, and autoclave sterilizations making it well-suited to medical applications.
+PFA is highly flame-resistant and can tolerate ETO, e-beam, and autoclave sterilizations, making it well-suited to medical applications.

-PTFE – Polytetrafluoroethylene, or PTFE, is a highly lubricious material and the preferred material in many applications in the medical field.
-This material has the lowest coefficient of friction of any polymer, is biocompatible (USP Class VI approved), and easily tolerates ETO and autoclave sterilizations.
-PTFE’s working temperature range is -328 °F (-200 °C) to 500 °F (260 °C) and can be extruded in precision tolerances.
-This diverse polymer is available in a variety of forms including special profiles, monofilament, and multi-lumen for passing of wire guides, irrigation, steering cables, and more.
+PTFE – Polytetrafluoroethylene, or PTFE, is highly lubricious and is the preferred material in many applications in the medical field.
+This material has the lowest coefficient of friction of any polymer and easily tolerates ETO and autoclave sterilizations.
+PTFE has a working temperature up to 500 °F (260 °C) and can be produced with precision tolerances.
+This diverse polymer is available in a variety of forms, including tubing, special profiles, heat shrink, monofilaments, and multi-lumens.

 CONTACT US